 It was in the late Victorian period the idea of Oakley Hampshire being a possibilty was raised.
 In a letter to The Hampshire Chronicle Newspaper in 1884, Charles Cooksey explained why he felt the setting for the battle was in Hampshire.
 In 1910 Charles Oman’s book ‘England before the Norman Conquest’ also highlighted Oakley a possible site.
 Philologist Richard Coates relection on the Anglo Saxon Chronicle in 1989 also felt Oakley had some mileage away from the Ockley in Surrey location.
 The arguements have carried on being debated, and is still not convincing to everyone.
 ‘Surrey Medieval’ blog in 2013 still has it’s concearns against this evidence.

-So why do I think Battledown could be the scene of the battle?
-As said, I’m no way the first person to suggest it should be considered a possiblity.
+So why do I too suggest that Battledown could be the scene of the battle?
+As said, I’m not the first person to suggest this or saying I am an expert, but it should be considered a possiblity.
 The point is no-one can really be sure 100% sure of the location.

 Ancient routes near Oakley in location to ‘Battledown’

 The location of Battledown is important.
 The Romans built a road from Silchester to Winchester, and we still use this route today (A33).
 But older than that is ‘The Harrow Way’ which intersects the Roman road at Battledown.
 This ancient trackway form part of ‘The Old Way’ from the Neolithic period.
 (The Neolithic hillfort Winklebury camp is also a couple of miles north which you can read in another blog of mine).